Need to talk? Call 1800 882 436.

 How are airborne allergies diagnosed?

-Sometimes the cause of allergy symptoms such as a pet is obvious.
-Other times, your child’s doctor may need to identify what’s causing the allergy.
+Sometimes, the cause of allergy symptoms is obvious, for example, if your child is allergic to a pet.
+Other times, your child’s doctor may need to help you identify what’s causing the allergy.

 The specialist may suggest that your child has allergy tests (such as skin prick or blood tests) to identify the cause.